Mapping input fields to output fields

 The FieldMap object provides a field definition and a list of input fields from a set of tables or feature classes that provide its values.

 The properties of the FieldMap object include the start and end position of an input text value, so an output value can be created using a slice of an input value.
 If a FieldMap object contains multiple input fields from the same table or feature class, each record's values are merged using the mergeRule property.
 This is a convenient way to join values, such as a street name that is held in one field and a street type that is held in another, for example, Eureka and Street.
-The joinDelimiter property of FieldMap is used if the mergeRule value Join is specified.
+The joinDelimiter property of the FieldMap object is used when Join is specified as the mergeRule value.
 Any set of characters, such as a space, can be used as a delimiter.
-In the above example, this would create a value of Eureka Street.
+In the example above, this would create a value of Eureka Street.

 FieldMappings

 The FieldMappings object is a collection of FieldMap objects, and it is used as the parameter value for tools that perform field mapping, such as Merge.
 The easiest way to work with these objects is to first create a FieldMappings object, then initialize its FieldMap objects by adding the input feature classes or tables that are to be combined.
 Once all inputs are provided, the FieldMappings object will contain one FieldMap object, or output field, for each unique field name from all the inputs.
-This list can be modified by adding new fields, altering the properties or contents of an output field, or removing any unwanted output fields.
+You can modify this list by adding new fields, altering the properties or contents of an output field, or removing unwanted output fields.

 Examples